Basil-Panasiuk/auth-rbac-billing/README.md

 ## To run locally

-Create .env file and copy everything from .env.example file Make sure to change value for WEBHOOK_URL varaible to get data for your acc
+Create .env file and copy everything from .env.example file.
+Make sure to change value for WEBHOOK_URL varaible to get transactions data in your acc

 ## Running the app